SebastienFCT/daily-coding-problem/swift/Problem 34/README.md

     var result = base

     if part.index == 0 {
+        // EDIT: While testing I found that the starting boundary depends on whether the sub-part has an off number of character or not let boundary = part.value.count % 2 == 0 ? part.value.count - 1 : part.value.count
-        for i in part.value.count-1..<base.count {
+        for i in boundary..<base.count {
             result.insert(base[base.index(base.startIndex, offsetBy: i)], at: result.startIndex)
         }
     } else {